Insider Buying: Bridgeline Dig - GuruFocus.com

 - Future estimates of business performance from Morningstar analysts.

-In conclusion, the recent insider buying activity by Roger Kahn, President and CEO, and 10% Owner of Bridgeline Digital Inc, is a positive signal for the company's future prospects.
-The stock is currently trading at a modestly undervalued level, and the insider transaction history suggests that insiders are confident in the company's growth potential.
-Investors should keep an eye on Bridgeline Digital Inc as it continues to develop its business and capitalize on market opportunities.
+In conclusion, the recent insider buying activity by Roger Kahn, President and CEO, and 10% Owner of Bridgeline Digital Inc, is a positive sign for the company's future prospects.
+The stock is currently trading at a modestly undervalued level, which may present an opportunity for investors looking for potential growth.
+With a strong business model and a history of insider confidence, Bridgeline Digital Inc could be well-positioned for success in the coming years.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.